Alvin York: World War I

 Despite his history of drinking and fighting, York attended church regularly and often led the hymn singing.
 A revival meeting at the end of 1914 led him to a conversion experience on January 1, 1915.
 His congregation was the Church of Christ in Christian Union, a Protestant denomination that shunned secular politics and disputes between Christian denominations.
-This church had no specific doctrine of pacifism but it had been formed in reaction to the Methodist Episcopal Church, South's support of slavery, including armed conflict during the American Civil War, and it opposed all forms of violence.
+This church had no specific doctrine of pacifism, but it had been formed in reaction to the Methodist Episcopal Church, South's support of slavery, including armed conflict during the American Civil War, and it opposed all forms of violence.
 In a lecture later in life, York reported his reaction to the outbreak of World War I: "I was worried clean through.
-I didn't want to go and kill.
-I believed in my Bible."
+I didn't want to go and kill because I believed in my Bible."

-On June 5, 1917, at the age of 29, Alvin York registered for the draft as all men between 21 and 30 years of age were required to do as a result of the Selective Service Act.
+On June 5, 1917, at the age of 29, Alvin York registered for the draft, as all men between 21 and 30 years of age were required to do as a result of the Selective Service Act.
 When he registered for the draft, he answered the question "Do you claim exemption from draft (specify grounds)?" by writing "Yes.
 Don't Want To Fight."
 When his initial claim for conscientious objector status was denied, he appealed.
 During World War I, conscientious objector status did not exempt the objector from military duty.
-Such individuals could still be drafted and were given assignments that did not conflict with their anti-war principles.
+Such individuals could still be drafted and were given assignments that did not conflict with their antiwar principles.
 In November 1917, while York's application was considered, he was drafted and began his army service at Camp Gordon, Georgia.

 From the day he registered for the draft until he returned from the war on May 29, 1919, York kept a diary of his activities.
 In his diary, York wrote that he refused to sign documents provided by his pastor seeking a discharge from the Army on religious grounds and similar documents provided by his mother asserting a claim of exemption as the sole support of his mother and siblings.
 Despite his initial, signed request for an exemption, he later disclaimed ever having been a conscientious objector.